Passiflora suberosa, Corky Stemmed Passion Vine

-If SOLD OUT, Please NOTE: Our next crop will be available early to mid-summer.
+If SOLD OUT, Please NOTE: 8/15/21 UPDATE – Our next crop available late FALL during dormant season as BARE ROOTED PLANTS.
 Back-orders will be shipping once the plant has a well established root system.
 It’s possible there just might be eggs or caterpillars on the vine when plants are shipped during late summer.

 Remember that the passion vine is a host plant, the foliage is food for the caterpillars.
 The goal for successful habitat is to have as much foliage as possible so caterpillars do not go hungry.
 Growing Tips: Once the passion vine begins on put on foliage start pinching the tips of the new growth.
 This will encourage and increase more vining so pinch, pinch, pinch off the new growth for a few weeks.
 Then your passion vine will be load with enough food to feed your caterpillars.